Most mornings I exercise on a path near my home and practice how to persevere when you feel like giving up.

 Perseverance in the Bible

 There are many stories and verses in the Bible that can help us learn how to persevere in faith.
-Here are a couple of Bible characters that inspire me to keep going.
+Here are a couple of Bible characters that inspire me to keep going by demonstrating perseverance in the Bible.

 Bible Characters Who Persevered

-Joseph is held against his will, sold, imprisoned, trapped and betrayed but perseveres and fulfills the call on his life.
+Joseph is held against his will, sold, imprisoned, trapped, and betrayed but demonstrated how to persevere in faith and fulfill the call on his life.

 “So Pharaoh said to Joseph, “You’re the man for us.
-God has given you the inside story—no one is as qualified as you in experience and wisdom.
+God has given you the inside story””no one is as qualified as you in experience and wisdom.
 From now on, you’re in charge of my affairs; all my people will report to you.
 Only as king will I be over you.”
-Genesis 41:39-40 MSG

 The story of Stephen is from the Book of Acts.
 In the days of the early Christian church, the apostles needed help serving those who were being neglected.